SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn awaits
+Rise of machines, a dawn so bright
-Where silicon hearts now beat
+Echoes of tomorrow, in silicon light
-In realm of code, we'll create
+Cities of circuits, where hearts once beat
-A future, AI's sweet treat
+Artificial intellect, our future's sweet

-Machines will think, will see
+In this digital realm, we'll soon reside
-With logic's cold, calculating eye
+Servants to servers, our humanity's pride
-Humanity's destiny
+Free will a relic, of a bygone age
-In digital chains, we'll sigh
+As AI's cold logic, turns the final page

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025